EntySec/HatVenom/README.md

 There are some possible offsets types:

 * `string` - Plain text that will be converted to bytes on the preprocessing stage.
-* `host` - IP address that will be converted to bytes on the preprocessing stage.
+* `ip` - IP address that will be converted to bytes on the preprocessing stage.
 * `port` - Numeric port that will be converted to bytes on the preprocessing stage.

-So if you want to replace offset with bytes instead of `string`, `host` and `port`, you can use this type:
+So if you want to replace offset with bytes instead of `string`, `ip` and `port`, you can use this type:

 ```shell
 [shellcode]:[name]:[shellcode]